-The following feature will promote alignment of a local postsecondary solution with the area's needs and help to ensure sustainability over the long term.
+The following features will promote alignment of a local postsecondary solution with the area's needs and help to ensure sustainability over the long term.

-- Adult students are likely to be primary audience.
+- Adult students are likely to be the primary audience.
 Both quantitative and qualitative data suggest that the need for postsecondary education options is greatest among working-age adults.
-Therefore, the solution needs to be built around what works best to serve them. - Flexible solution.
+Therefore, the solution needs to be built around what works best to serve this group. - The solution must be flexible.
 The solution must be flexible to be successful.
-Southeast King County must be able to identify its residents' needs, find providers, and facilitate the offering of educational options.
-Moreover, they must be prepared to do this repeatedly over time as some needs are filled and new ones emerge. - Distance/hybrid options should be considered.
-Given the traffic challenges and the recommended target audience of working-age adults, distance/hybrid (combination of online and face-to-face instruction) options should be considered. - Solution should not be limited to one provider, but there should be one provider per program at the facility.
-There should be one provider per program at the facility, as more than one creates unnecessary complexity and confusion for students as well as potential conflicts of interest for student services providers/advisors. - Provision of appropriate support services will be key to success.
-Particularly when working-age adults are the primary audience, the provision of appropriate support services will be integral to a successful solution.
-Simply offering classes near their place of residence or work without access to registrar, bursar, and other services, will be a set up for failure.
+Southeast King County must be able to identify the needs of its residents, find providers, and facilitate the offering of educational options.
+Moreover, local leaders must be prepared to do this repeatedly over time as some needs are filled and new ones emerge. - Consider distance/hybrid options.
+Given the traffic challenges and the recommended target audience of working-age adults, distance/hybrid (combination of online and face-to-face instruction) options should be considered. - The solution should not be limited to one provider, but there should be one provider per program at the facility.
+To provide the appropriate diversity of program offerings, more than one provider will be required as no institution will be able to offer the array of programs likely to be needed.
+However, there should be one provider per program at the facility to avoid unnecessary complexity and confusion for students as well as potential conflicts of interest for student services providers and advisors. - The provision of appropriate support services will be a key to success.
+Particularly considering that working-age adults are the primary audience, the provision of appropriate on-site support services will be integral to a successful solution.
+Simply offering classes near their place of residence or work without access to advising, a registrar, a bursar, and other services, will be a set-up for failure.